 When shooting the 10-Ball, you must mark the pocket you are calling.
 As long as the 10-Ball goes in the marked pocket after a good hit, the player wins.
-If a foul is committed while the 10-ball is pocketed, then the 10-ball is spotted and it is cue ball-in-hand for the incoming player.
+If a foul is committed while the 10-ball is pocketed then the 10-ball is spotted and it is cue ball-in-hand for the incoming player.

-If the 10-ball is shot into the wrong pocket, it will be spotted and it's the opponent's turn playing the cue ball where it rests.
+If the 10-ball is the only ball on the table and shot into the wrong pocket, it will be spotted and the opponent has the option to play the table as is, or, have the shooter shoot again.